wdporter/acim/workbook/introduction/index.md

 ---

-9.&emsp;Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.
+9. Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.
 ²Some of them you may actively resist.
 ³None of this will matter, or decrease their efficacy.
 ⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them.